Harold Ramirez Player Props: Rays vs. Astros

 Harold Ramirez At The Plate

-- Ramirez is batting .285 with 11 doubles, a triple, nine home runs and 17 walks.
+- Ramirez has 11 doubles, a triple, nine home runs and 18 walks while hitting .285.

+- In 59.7% of his 77 games this season, Ramirez has picked up at least one hit.
+He's also had 22 multi-hit games.

-- In 39.5% of his games this year, he has scored at least once.
+- In 39.0% of his games this season, he has scored at least once.
 And he's had three games with multiple runs (3.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.